 - You are studying a short course at the Centre for Open Learning

 What are the conditions of a short term student visa?

 If you enter UK as a short term student, you cannot:

 - You can volunteer for a registered charity, but you must not do voluntary work (e.g. have a contract with your employer or receive payment in kind)

-- Undertake a paid or unpaid work placement, even if this is part of your studies
+- Undertake a paid or unpaid work placement (except medical and veterinary medical electives), even if this is part of your studies

 - Extend your visa in the UK for more studies, or apply for other visas from within the UK